TrackLab/ViRe/README.md

 <img align="left" width="420" src="https://user-images.githubusercontent.com/35671643/120828443-d1a75680-c55c-11eb-98a9-0e1a459c6636.png" />
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 ViRe can be used for anyone who wants to record motion, but cannot afford a huge and expensive motion capture studio. <br />
 All you need is a simple VR Setup.
-ViRe runs on top of OpenXR, an asset to support all kinds of VR Headsets. <br /><br />
+ViRe runs on top of SteamVR, the default asset to support all kinds of VR Headsets. <br /><br />

 We made a video to showcase and explain ViRe.
 Simply click on the YouTube logo to watch it.
+The video is a little outdated compared to ViRes current style, but the general explanations still apply
 <br /><br />
 <a href="https://www.youtube.com/watch?v=TfnD7U9Bu2g" target="_blank">
   <img width="220" border="0" align="left"  src="https://user-images.githubusercontent.com/35671643/120836631-11bf0700-c566-11eb-97ea-256f208d2e3f.png"/>